WebAssembly/component-model/design/mvp/CanonicalABI.md

-* When backpressure is disabled then reenabled, no new tasks start, even tasks that were blocked and then unblocked by the first occurrence of backpressure (i.e., disabling backpressure never unleashes an unstoppable thundering heard of pending tasks).
+* When backpressure is disabled then reenabled, no new tasks start, even tasks that were blocked and then unblocked by the first occurrence of backpressure (i.e., disabling backpressure never unleashes an unstoppable thundering herd of pending tasks).

 Once a task's implicit thread has cleared the backpressure gate, it is added to the lists of threads running inside the current task and component instance by